1. Shout outs for success

 While gifts may be a traditional way to thank your employees, you don’t have to break the bank to make an employee feel valued.
 Make sure any reward program you implement follows the IRS rules on employee gifts – awards to employees are deductible expenses for employers.

-To learn more about taxes on gifts to employees, download our infographic on employee gift taxes.
+To learn more about taxes on gifts to employees, check out this blog on employee gift taxes.
 The good news is most of the perks mentioned in this article don’t cost anything, and it’s often the no-cost gifts that are the most meaningful.